If you are thinking of selling your home in 2022, raising your property’s kerb appeal is an essential consideration.

 There are several simple, cost-conscious steps you can follow to boost the kerb appeal of your home.

-These are our 14 top tips to increase your property’s kerb appeal.
+These are our 14 top tips to increase your property’s kerb appeal in 2022.

 As the entrance to your home and often the first thing buyers notice, your front door sets a precedent for the rest of the property.